grannycart/by-sound-alone_source/manuscript/4_Chapter.md

 Hemi picked up a spoon and stirred his coffee.

-Captain Percy lit a cheroot.
+Percy lit a cheroot.
 "Shit," she said, "if they know we've got what-could-be-considered-by-certain-parties-as weapons parts on board, seems like they could take that as a fuckin' license to shoot to sink if they find us, rather than merely demanding we surface for an inspection."

 "Oh," said Shakes after a pause, "I didn't tell you the best fuckin' part yet...
 So, after they finish questioning me, I discreetly --- and as quickly as I could --- started prepping the _Gnat_ to leave.
 And as I'm on the dock getting some cans of food to load into the hold, I see the commander of the Authority sub climb up out of their sub at the slip they had commandeered --- the commander is a real round guy, he wears an Authority uniform with all the trimmings --- it looks as if he wears his full fucking dress uniform every day on board the sub!
 He takes a squad of goons --- maybe twenty of the fuckers --- and they go up the dock and out towards the exchange floor.